Finance for Care Home Agencies

 This is true in many sectors - not just elderly care agencies.
-Fortunately, at Rangewell we know the lenders who may be prepared to support start-ups, and which may have an understanding of the challenges involved in setting up in the care sector.
+Fortunately, at Rangewell we know the lenders who may be prepared to support start-ups, and who may have an understanding of the value of care businesses and the challenges involved in setting up in the care sector.

 Buy an existing home care business

 A possible alternative to starting up may well be to buy an existing home care business.
 You will still have to go through all the checks and regulatory hurdles of setting up, but buying an existing business has two important advantages:

 - You will have a reliable income stream from existing clients.
 This means that your investment in your agency will generate revenue from day one.

 - Because they can see evidence of profits in the form of previous years' accounts, lenders will be able to take a more positive view of your prospects.
 The lending you need may cost less and be easier to arrange.